adorad/adorad/docs/docs.md

 ### Fixed size tensors

-Hazel also supports tensors with fixed size.
+Adorad also supports tensors with fixed size.
 Unlike ordinary tensors, their length is constant.
 You cannot append elements to them, nor shrink them.
 You can only modify their elements `in-place`.

 However, access to the elements of fixed size tensors is more efficient, they need less memory than ordinary tensors, and